vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Within the Lākula division the Svacchanda seems to distinguish between the Vaimalas and those who follow the eight Pramāṇas, more specifically the

-Pa˜

-ncārtha, according to Kṣemarāja; both reach the ¯Iśvara Reality, but the former’s highest station is the world of the Rudra Tejeśa, while of the latter it is that of Dhruveśa.
+Pañcārtha, according to Kṣemarāja; both reach the ¯Iśvara Reality, but the former’s highest station is the world of the Rudra Tejeśa, while of the latter it is that of Dhruveśa.
 18 The Mathurā Pilaster Inscription of Candragupta II,

 Year 61 \(i.e. ad 380/81, or ad 388, according to Falk 2004, 173\) reports that a tradition of preceptors \( guru\) whose names end in vimala  and who may have hence belonged to the Vaimala division, were affiliated to a lineage of teachers \( ācārya\) that traced its origin back to Kuśika, supposedly the first disciple of Lakulīśa.
 The sacred memory of these gurus  was kept alive in a ‘preceptor’s shrine’ \( gurvāyatana\), where cult objects were installed bearing their names \(Upamiteśvara and Kapileśvara\), objects which were to be worshipped by the Māheśvaraṣ 19

 The Vaimalas may therefore have adhered to the Pāśupata

-school that followed the Pa˜

-ncārtha doctrine as laid down in the Pāśupatasūtra
+school that followed the Pañcārtha doctrine as laid down in the Pāśupatasūtra

 \(see below, p.
 295\).
 Finally, the Svacchanda specifies a group within the Lākula